lulab/COME/README.md

 		## Running COME
 		$ bash $Bin_dir/COME_main.sh	$Bin_dir/../examples/human.test.gtf	~/COME_out	$Bin_dir	human;

 6. The final output will be stored in `~/COME_out/result.txt`.
-We can compare it with the example output file `~/human.test.result.txt` by the following command:
+We can compare it with the example output file `~/human.test.result.txt`.
+(Notice: the subclass number may be different, because the K-means algorithm used random seed.)

-		$ diff	~/COME_out/result.txt	$Bin_dir/../examples/human.test.result.txt;

 ## 3. Citing COME